Skip to content

 }

-Do not inject FOR_EVENT scoped classes into singletons.
-Since singletons are created once and shared across events, injecting event-scoped classes would break event isolation.
-However, injecting singletons into FOR_EVENT classes is allowed.
+Do not inject FOR_EVENT classes into singletons.
+Singletons are created once, so an event-scoped dependency inside one would break event isolation.
+The reverse — injecting singletons into FOR_EVENT classes — is fine.

 ts